Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Viator and GetYourGuide: How They Compare

 The key practical difference is group size.
-Ship excursions operate at scale : a 3,000-passenger ship needs to move a large proportion of guests efficiently, and that means large coaches.
-Independent operators on Viator and GetYourGuide typically cap groups at 8–16 people for guided tours, and private tours for families or small groups are widely available.
+Ship excursions operate at scale: a 3,000-passenger ship needs to move a large proportion of guests efficiently, and so large coaches.
+Independent operators on Viator and GetYourGuide typically cap groups at 8 – 16 people for guided tours, and private tours for families or small groups are widely available.
 A smaller group means more time at each stop, more ability to ask questions, and a noticeably more relaxed pace.

 The trade-off is that these tours carry no ship guarantee.
 If an independent tour runs late, you must deal with the consequences.
 The practical mitigation is to choose tours that are well-reviewed (look for 4.5 stars or above with over 100 reviews), book operators that specifically state experience with cruise passengers, and always ensure the tour is scheduled to return at least 90 minutes before your ship’s all-aboard time.
 Many Viator and GetYourGuide operators explicitly market to cruisers and understand the timing constraints.